r0d3r1ck0rd0n3z/bikepath/readme.md

 # Building the APK

-If you want to test the app on your local machine, perform the following:
+If you want to compile the app on your local machine, perform the following:

 1. Clone the repository and launch via Android Studio.
 2. To create a successful build, you'll need to update the <tt>google_maps_api.xml</tt> file with your own Google Maps API key.
 The SHA1 of the API key must be properly setup in Google Cloud Console.
 To do this, follow the instructions here: https://developers.google.com/maps/documentation/android-sdk/start#get-key